Carola of Vasa: Court life

 Court life was subject to annual regularity.
 Around the turn of the year, the royal couple sometimes stayed in Dresden Castle to receive New Year's greetings and blessings.
 This was followed in the first months of the year by the time of the court festivals.
 The court balls that took place at the same time included up to 900 people, the chamber balls up to 300 people.
 In April, the royal couple moved to their estate in Strehlen and from June to September to Pillnitz Castle, from where they went on nature and hunting trips to Moritzburg, Bad Schandau or the Tharandt Forest.
-In the very hot summer months, the royal couple sometimes lived in Rehefeld or later at Sibyllenort Castle (whom Albert had inherited from his relative William, Duke of Brunswick in 1884).
+In the very hot summer months, the royal couple sometimes lived in Rehefeld or later at Sibyllenort Castle (which Albert had inherited from his relative William, Duke of Brunswick in 1884).
 In October, the couple returned to their villa in Strehlen, where they hosted suppers for high-ranking civil servants, generals and foreign guests well into the winter.